 I saw the film Snowpiercer at Atlanta’s ancient Plaza Theater a few years back.
-It was a good time; a weird, exciting movie at a weird, grungy place.
+Loved it.

 At the end of the film (spoilers), the protagonist breaks his way into the conductor’s car where the principal antagonist (Ed Harris) lives.
 As the hero travels through the final compartment, about to meet the big bad, I took a guess at exactly what big bad thing the villain would be doing when we meet him.